stellar/django-polaris/README.rst

     SERVER_JWT_KEY="yoursupersecretjwtkey"
     HOST_URL="https://example.com"

-Polaris supports anchoring one or multiple assets on the Stellar network. ``ASSETS`` should be a comma-separated list of asset codes such as "USD", "ETH", or "MYCOIN".
+Polaris supports anchoring multiple assets on the Stellar network. ``ASSETS`` should be a comma-separated list of asset codes such as "USD", "ETH", or "MYCOIN".

 For every asset code listed, you should add a pair of variables for the distribution